IvanBuccella/notes-sound-generator/README.md

 ## Introduction

-Blind people are unable to concurrently "read and play" the score but they have incredible tactile and auditory abilities, this project focuses on playing the time beats and the notes on smartwatches using the vibration functionality.
+Blind people are unable to concurrently "read and play" the score but they have incredible tactile and auditory abilities, this project focuses on playing the time beats and the notes on smartphones using the vibration functionality.

 `Notes Sound Generator` is a [MuseScore 3.x](https://musescore.org) plugin for blind people; it is capable of reading the current score (which can be edited with [MuseScore](https://musescore.org) itself) and extracting, at playing time, the notes and the time signature of the score.

-My solution uses the MuseScore plugin development stack, and the [Alphatab](https://alphatab.net/) JS library to extract the notes and the time signature from a score.
+My solution uses the MuseScore plugin development stack, the [Alphatab](https://alphatab.net/) JS library to extract the notes and the time signature from a score, and the JavaScript [WebSocket](https://it.javascript.info/websocket) protocol to send data to mobile devices.

 The score is a MusicXML file generated from the developed [MuseScore](https://musescore.org) plugin; this plugin executes the job of exporting the current score (eventually edited with the program itself) in MusicXML format and then passing it to a webpage where an instance of [Alphatab](https://alphatab.net/) is executed.
-The webpage is able, exploiting the low-level APIs of the library, to play the score and vibrate on smartwatches the time beats and the currently played notes.
+The webpage is able, exploiting the low-level APIs of the library, to play the score and vibrate on smartphones the time beats and the currently played notes.

 ## Implementation details

-In the implementation, the `playing of the time beats` is communicated by descriptive text and a point; they are colored in red for the first beat of a bar, and in green for the other beats.
+In the implementation, the `playing of the time beats` is communicated by descriptive text, points and a smartwatch vibration; text and points are colored in red for the first beat of a bar, and in green for the other beats.

 <img src="assets/beat-description.png" alt="Beat description" style="max-height: 120px;">
 <img src="assets/beat-point-red.png" alt="Beat description" style="max-width: 60px;">